ralixjs/ralix/docs/PHILOSOPHY.md

 Components are designed to encapsulate code for widgets you will have in several pages/parts of your app: modals, tooltips, forms, etc.

-Components can be also auto-mounted on each DOM load (or `turbo:load` if using `Turbo`).
+Components can be also auto-mounted on each DOM load event (`turbo:load` if using `Turbo`).
 You just need to pass them to the `RalixApp` instance (via the `components` option) and Ralix will call the `onload` static method automatically.
 Example:

 ```js
 export default class Tooltip {